Jamstack is an inclusive philosophy and an inclusive community.

 If you'd like to report a CoC violation that happens...

-at an in person meeting that is organized by your local city, please speak with the organizers, who will reach out to us via Slack or email.
+at an in person meeting that is organized by your local city, please speak with the organizers, who will reach out to us via Discord or email.

 at a Jamstack conference, please speak to any Netlify staff member, who will locate those of us who are trained to take statements, dm us, or talk to us via email.